 Pros: Works offline, lets you see many pages of notes at the same time on your device, multiple pencils to choose from based on thickness.

 Cons: Not recommended for use on smartphones, designed with professional needs in mind.

-Each of these handwriting apps or your Android use can work well for the demands you have when producing a good document.
+Each of these handwriting apps on your Android can work well for the demands you have when producing a good document.
 Take a look at each option you can work with to see what is available and how you can get the most out of your note-taking demands.

-Like most handwriting apps, you can your scribbles with your fingers, insert voice/ video recordings, embed clips from the web etc. But the best part of OneNote is “Ink to text” which can convert the handwritten notes entered directly into OneNote to searchable text.
-OneNote also supports pressure sensitivity like Squid, however, we recommend to turn it OFF to make writing look better, and saves disk space.
+Like most handwriting apps, you can scribble with your fingers, insert voice/ video recordings, embed clips from the web, etc. But the best part of OneNote is “Ink to text” which can convert the handwritten notes entered directly into OneNote to searchable text.
+OneNote also supports pressure sensitivity like Squid, however, we recommend turning it OFF to make writing look better, and save disk space.

 Pros: Convert handwritten notes to standard text.

 Cons: OneNote is a heavy app and takes quite some to fully load.

 Cost: OneNote mobile app is free, the desktop version is available only with paid Office 2016 package